Working in a Family Business With Your Parents: What No One Says

 You're not still here because you can't see what's wrong.
 You're still here because fixing it means having the conversation that changes everything.
 And you already know what that conversation is going to cost.

-That's what happens when the relationship running underneath the business never got updated — and everyone keeps acting like a better meeting structure will fix it.
+That's not a strategy problem.
+That's what happens when the relationship running underneath the business never got updated.

 The relationship between you and your parents existed long before the business did.